pkumod/gAnswer/README.md

 We have published some paper about GAnswer and QA task, which you can find in Chapter 3.2 in help document.

+## How to make your own data available on gAnswer
+You may have your own set of triples and want to put them into gAnswer.Then you should generate a new set of fragments from your own triples.
+We have a [detailed tutorial](genrate_fragments/How_to_generate_fragments.md) to help you out.